 A festival that celebrates books and literary works by BIPOC authors.

-The annual BIPOC Book Fest is a two-day festival centered on writers of color and a showcase of literary works that feature Black, Indigenous, People of Color and members of other marginalized communities.
-Curated by notable writers and readers of color, the festival combines the nostalgia of book fairs we knew and loved as students with unique programming, artist talks, readings vendors, book-related memorabilia, must-reads from all genres, and more!
+The annual BIPOC Book Fest is a celebration centered on underrepresented voices through a showcase of literary works that feature Black, Indigenous, People of Color and other creatives of marginalized communities.
+Curated with diversity in mind, the festival combines the nostalgia of the book fairs we knew and loved as children with unique programming, panels, readings, vendors, book-related memorabilia, poetry performances and more!

-Hosted in Houston — the most diverse city in the country — the BIPOC Book Fest aims to showcase books and other literary works that are representative of various races and cultures – just like our city.
+Hosted in Houston — the most diverse city in the nation — the BIPOC Book Fest aims to showcase literary works and the rich stories that represent our collective identities, cultures and heritage.
+Just like our city.

 BIPOC stands for: